Life expectancy and the benefits provided when you die

 How much is enough to live on in retirement is an interesting question.
 Some of your costs will reduce, like not having to travel to work, but you’ll have more leisure time and will probably want to spend more on doing the things you enjoy.

 The Pensions and Lifetime Savings Association (PLSA) publish the Retirement Living Standards to show what life in retirement could look like at three different income levels and what a range of common goods and services would cost at each.
-The amounts shown are yearly and before tax (Gross).
+The amounts shown are yearly and after tax (net) and correct as at July 2024.

 Minimum Retirement income